-Heating unit warms from the top, so when when you are running low, these may not be warm.
+Heating unit warms from the top, so when when you are running low, last wipes may not be warm.
 If your wipes are getting dry, add 1/4 cup of water to the unit.

 Changing a dirty diaper is not a savored task, and it can be an unpleasant experience for a baby, too.
 If the baby wipes are cold, discomfort, tears, and a tantrum may ensue.
 With a wipe warmer, though, you can help your child feel more comfortable and relaxed through every diaper change.